Understanding Your Trust Account

 A trust account is a special type of bank account where money is received or held by an agent (including any member of the agency’s staff) on behalf of another person in relation to real estate, business or settlement transaction.

-Trust accounts are governed by legislation and real estate agents in Australia are required to have a trust account when holding client money.
+Trust accounts are governed by legislation and real estate agent firms in Australia are required to have a trust account when holding client money.
 If you need more information then you can contact these Business Account Banking services for assistance.

 What is trust money?